[Notice]Not tax advice. State rules change. Consult a CPA before relocating. Last reviewed Apr 2026.

 No. Florida has no state income tax of any kind, so dividend income, interest income, and capital gains are all completely exempt.
 Federal tax still applies to dividends and interest.

-Q.03Did New Hampshire really phase out its dividend tax?
+Q.03Did New Hampshire really repeal its dividend tax?

 Q.04Is rental income taxed at the state level in the 9 no-income-tax states?